reneherrero/dbc-rs/dbc/README.md

 ## Limitations

-1. **Byte Order & Sign**: Currently, all signals are written with `@1+` (big-endian, unsigned) regardless of how they were parsed.
-The parser extracts these values but doesn't store them.

-2. **Signal Receivers**: Receiver nodes in signal definitions are not parsed or preserved.

-3. **Extended Features**: Many advanced DBC features (attributes, value tables, comments, etc.) are not yet supported.
+1. **Extended Features**: Many advanced DBC features (attributes, value tables, structured comments, etc.) are not yet supported.
 Files containing these features will parse successfully but the extended data will be lost on save.

-4. **Validation**: Limited validation of CAN IDs, DLC values, and signal bit ranges.
+2. **Comments**: Single-line `//` comments are parsed but not preserved when saving.

+3. **Signal Multiplexing**: Multiplexed signals are not yet supported.

 ## Usage Patterns